twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt05-10-dukkha-exist-and-dukkha-cease%zh.rst

 (In the beginning of the talk) You should do the vipassanā contemplation only after dispelling wrong view by knowledge; because vipassanā contemplation is working with the paramattha dhamma (ultimate phenomena).

-Everything arise from the six senses doors of mind and body process; neither person nor living being exists.
+Everything arise from the six sense doors of mind and body process; neither person nor living being exists.
 For example, from the eye door eye consciousness arises, good or bad feeling, like or dislike taṇhā, etc. … no phenomenon has any person or living being.
 Person or being is only exists in speech and not in reality.

 (continued the Anurādha’s story) The Buddha answered to his questions posed by other sect, and first cleared away his wrong view and doubt.
 With regarding to the five khandhas, using the three universal characteristics and explained to him in the Q and A forms.
 Whatever arising from the khandhas; all are anicca, dukkha and anatta dhammas and including neither person nor living being.